PizzaSpark/yt-dlp-auto-downloader/README.md

 While NanaZip is not required, it simplifies the installation process.
 If you choose not to use NanaZip, ensure that you move `ffmpeg`, `ffprobe`, and `ffplay` from the assets folder after extraction.

 ### Why do I need to download Git?
 Git ensures your project files are up-to-date by fetching the latest bug fixes and features.
+Additionally, Git allows you to clone the repository to your local machine which is necessary for receiving the updates.

 ### How do I install Git?
 During installation, accept the default options as they are typically the best choices.
 Custom installation is rarely necessary.